blissfuljuan/it342-g01-mid2425/nillama-francisgarry-journal-activity/journal.md

  - Continue with the progress with the implementation for the final project specially  my part the end implementation
 3. Any blockers or challenges?
  - Non subject or course related blockers so far.
 I need more time!

+      07/01/25
+1. What did I accomplish yesterday?
+ - Dicussion about different types of testing.
+2. What will I do today?
+ - Continue with the progress with the implementation for the final project specially my part the backend implementation
+3. Any blockers or challenges?
+ - Non subject or course related blockers so far.
+I need more time! heheheh

+      07/02/25
+1. What did I accomplish yesterday?
+ - Continue working with the final project during lab hours.
+2. What will I do today?
+ - Continue with the progress with the implementation for the final project specially  my part the backend implementation
+3. Any blockers or challenges?
+ - Timeconstraits :'(.